 One well-known paper² states: ‘Reduced front tyre pressures on the tow vehicle can return the combination vehicle to car-alone [desirable] understeer, thereby completely negating the understeer lost to hitch load, with or without load levelling’.
 Many caravan owners find it successful.
 I can only legally suggest (not recommend), that this be considered.
 The suggested increase is to raise tow vehicle rear tyre pressures by 50-70 kPa (7-10 psi).
 Never increase tow vehicle front tyre pressure.

 Inflate caravan tyres to whatever tyre makers advise for the weight borne (many are hugely under-inflated).
 Stability is assisted by using Light Truck Tyres.
 These do necessarily carry more weight but have stiffer side-walls.
-Here too (for dual axle ‘vans) to increase the rear pair of tyres by 35-45 kPa).
+Here too (for dual axle ‘vans) increase the rear pair of tyres by 35-45 kPa.

 The EU approach

 The above issue is well understood (and covered in associated articles on this website).
 It has long been recognised in the EU.
-There, few caravans have or need a WDH.
-With most, it is not possible even to fit one.
-This approach is now also followed by EU caravan makers who also build their products in Australia.
-They are far lighter.
+There, few caravans have a need a WDH.
+With most, it is not even possible to fit one.

 Weight distribution hitch setting up – References